QA Roles and Responsibilities Inside a Software Testing Team

 Organizational Testing Team Structures

-One of the important steps in building an effective and high-performance QA department is choosing the right testing team structure.
+One of the important steps to building an effective and high-performance team is choosing the right testing team structure.
 This will help you make up a strong team with the required domain skills and expertise for your project’s specific needs and avoid many common pitfalls.
 In general, there are four types of structures to choose from:

 • Functional;